 Starting point: Chapel Gate, Malham BD23 4DA

-Speaking of Harry Potter; if you’re a fan of the films then you’ll undoubtedly fall in love with Malham Cove.
+Speaking of Harry Potter; if you’re a fan of the movies then you’ll undoubtedly enjoy visiting Malham Cove.

-Located just half a mile north from the quaint village of Malham, this gigantic curved limestone cliff-face has been one of Yorkshire’s most popular natural marvel for hundreds of years now.
+Located just half a mile north from the quaint village of Malham, this gigantic curved limestone cliff-face has been one of Yorkshire’s most popular natural marvels for hundreds of years now.

-Standing at a staggering 260 feet high and home to the iconic limestone pavement best seen in the Harry Potter and the Deathly Hollows, clambering around the rocks to locate the exact spot where the movie was shot is great fun.
+Standing at a staggering 260 feet high and home to the iconic limestone pavement seen in Harry Potter and the Deathly Hollows, clambering around to locate the exact shooting location is great fun.

 While it is possible to simply hike straight up to the limestone pavement via a short trail from the village of Malham, the best way to see the Cove in my opinion is via the Malham Circular Trail.

-Offering plenty of variety and home to other natural wonders, this looping 4.5-mile trail also passes by the enchanted Janet’s Foss & the dramatic Gordale Scar formation.
+Offering plenty of variety and home to other natural wonders, this looping 4.5-mile trail also passes by the enchanted Janet’s Foss & Gordale Scar formation.

-For the full shebang on this walk, click through to our Malham Cove Walk Guide here 👈
+For the full shebang, click through to our Malham Cove Walk Guide here 👈

 Gaddings Dam